TPTP Format for Derivations

 A derivation is a directed acyclic graph (DAG) whose leaf nodes are formulae from the input, whose interior nodes are formulae inferred from parent formulae, and whose root nodes are the final derived formulae.
 For example, a proof of a FOF theorem from some axioms, by refutation of the CNF of the axioms and negated conjecture, is a derivation whose leaf nodes are the FOF axioms and conjecture, whose internal nodes are formed from the process of clausification and then from inferences performed on the clauses, and whose root node is the false formula.

 The information required to record a derivation is, minimally, the leaf formulae, and each inferred formula with references to its parent formulae.
-More detailed information that may be recorded and useful includes: the role of each formula; the name of the inference rule used in each inference step; sufficient details of each inference step to deterministically reproduce the inference; and the semantic relationships of inferred formulae with respect to their parents.
+More detailed information that might be recorded and useful includes: the role of each formula; the name of the inference rule used in each inference step; sufficient details of each inference step to deterministically reproduce the inference; the semantic relationships of inferred formulae with respect to their parents.

 Specifying a TPTP Format Derivation